Blog

 Step 4: Manually add the product key via Settings

-Sometimes the problem is that the key has not been saved correctly in the system.
+Sometimes the problem is that the key wasn't saved correctly in the system.
 You can add it again manually.

 1. Go to: Settings > Update & Security > Activation